sensebox/books/en/projects/eco_station/temp_humidity.md

 The rest of the program may now use the included functions from these libraries.

-In order to connect to the sensor, the HDC100X library needs to know the I²C adress of the sensor.
-The HDC1008 listens to the adress `0x43` (see [datasheet](https://github.com/sensebox/resources/raw/master/datasheets/datasheet_hdc1008.pdf)).
+In order to connect to the sensor, the HDC100X library needs to know the I²C address of the sensor.
+The HDC1008 listens to the address `0x43` (see [datasheet](https://github.com/sensebox/resources/raw/master/datasheets/datasheet_hdc1008.pdf)).
 ```arduino
 HDC100X hdc(0x43);
 ```